of new hires come as the result of a referral.

 At the end of the day, you hired a recruiter because you thought it would increase the chances of finding your next rockstar, while freeing up your time for better things.

 So, if a recruiter will only cost you money and doesn’t guarantee a quality hire – what’s the point?

 How to get around recruiters with pre-employment testing

-Recruiters aren’t the only way to ensure a quality hire that fits your company culture and required skills.
+Recruiters aren’t the only way to recruit candidates that fit your company culture and have the required skills.
 Many organizations have seen an increase in hiring effectiveness through pre-employment testing and other recruitment techniques.
 Good pre-employment testing will eliminate guesswork and ensure you find the right fit for the job the first time.

 Our pre-employment testing can be customized to fit the needs of your company’s interviewing process, so the competence of your applicants can be verified without generic responses.
 You can test everything from character and personality to the specific needs of your industry.

 When considering the effectiveness of pre-employment testing, the added efficiency of quality hires will result in long-term savings.